Our Verdict

 Foot Protection

 The high cushioning and carbon “energy rods” allowed for comfortable long runs, but they required more focus than other shoes.
 The model's stack, bounce, and extreme rocker require constant attention, leaving us only wanting to run in the Terrex Agravic Speed Ultra when we were pushing that pace.
 Lacking a thick toe bumper wasn't a big deal, as we tended to keep this on easier trails with less rock.
-The height of the stack and the strong rocker also prevents most interference with trail debris.
-While the carbon produces some stiffness, the foam is surprisingly soft, giving a more muddied sensitivity.
-This shoe excels on buffed track, hardpack, and easy-to-moderate trail with minimal tech where you can maintain an efficient and consistent stride.
+The height of the stack and the strong rocker also prevent most interference with trail debris.
+While the carbon produces some stiffness, the foam is surprisingly soft, giving a more muffled sensitivity.
+This shoe excels on buffed track, hardpack, and easy-to-moderate trail with minimal tech, where you can maintain an efficient and consistent stride.

 Weight